Buyer Intent is Critical

 - air condition repair 2,400

 One thing to remember is that search volume is not the only consideration when determining the top 100 HVAC keywords.
 Terms and phrases that have “buyer intent” are placed at a premium because they generate the most relevant traffic, much of which can be converted into paying customers.
-Research based keywords like “how to fix an ac” will have a high search volume but will fail to generate leads because the users are simply looking for information.
+Research based keywords like “how to fix an air conditioner” will have a high search volume but will fail to generate leads because the users are simply looking for information.
 Another consideration is location, and attaching local keywords to industry keywords can create long-tail keywords that net valuable traffic.
-Call (800) 353-3409 to further discuss keyword opportunities.

 How Valuable Are The Top 100 HVAC Keywords?